docknetwork/dock-tutorials/intro/README.md

 # Intro
 [Dock](https://dock.io) is a blockchain built using [Substrate](https://www.parity.io/substrate/) to facilitate the use of [Verifiable Credentials Data Model 1.0](https://www.w3.org/TR/vc-data-model/) compliant documents, creating/managing [W3C spec](https://www.w3.org/TR/did-core) compliant DIDs and more.
 The client SDK contains a library and tooling to interact with the Dock chain and also other things such as verifying and issuing credentials.
+View the video verison of this tutorial here: https://www.youtube.com/watch?v=jvgn9oSXBDQ

 # Pre-requisites for these tutorials
 For these tutorials we will be a running our own local development node.
 Instructions to do this can be found at the [dock substrate repository](https://github.com/docknetwork/dock-substrate).
 Once you have followed the instructions and have your local node running, you can continue.
 Please note that you don't always need a node to use the Dock SDK, but certain features rely on it.